The Customer Center is a frontend-app which allows logged-in users to view data and interact with a Dynamicweb solution in various ways.

 - Specify how to render the Next and Previous buttons – using text, an image, or a combination of text and image

-The order settings (Figure 5.1) control the way the list in the Customer Center should retrieve the orders.
+The Order settings (Figure 4.1) control how the Customer Center retrieves orders.

-With the default view settings (Figure 7.1), you can select which of your Customer Center pages should be shows by default.
+The Default view settings (Figure 6.1 controls which of the Customer Center pages should be shows by default.

 The Customer Center supports sending the details of an order to someone.

-The templates section (Figure 11.1) allows you to select or edit the templates used to render the different areas in the Customer Center.
+The Templates section (Figure 10.1) allows you to select or edit the templates used to render the different areas in the Customer Center:

 Dynamicweb Ecommerce ships with a large number of showcase templates showing you how to integrate or implement various features from the system.

 You can select and edit them from the drop down menus above, or find them in the Templates/eCom/CustomerCenter folder.

 If you use the My Lists functionality your customers can email lists from the Customer Center to non-registered users.